Metastruct/MetaLog/README.md

 By default, MetaLog simply prints log messages to the console.
 You can change the log level cut-off using the `metalog_console_log_level` console variable.

 The default logger can be turned off or even removed and replaced with a more suited log display or handler.
-This should allow server/community owners to use MetaLog server-wide and direct the logging to wherever they think would me most helpful.
+This should allow server/community owners to use MetaLog server-wide and direct the logging to wherever they think would be most helpful.
 Examples include adding an additional Discord logging sink to send log messages to one or more Discord channels or to implement silly things such as making an NPC say all `info` log messages using text-to-speech.

 The possibilities are endless, really.